levywechuli/phase-1-end-project/README.md

 4.Click Finish to end the quiz or wait for the timer to expire.
 5.Your score will be displayed upon completion.

+## license

+This project is licensed under the MIT license.

 ## Author
 Questopedia was developed  by **Levy Wechuli**.
 You can reach out for feedback or contributions via [@wechulilevy60@gmail.com]